 The organisations that make up the AINSW work for the rights of sex workers and for HIV interventions.
 Check out their FAQs section for in-depth answers to many common questions about sex work.

 DMSC is a forum exclusively of sex workers and their children set up to create solidarity and collective strength among a larger community of sex workers, forge a positive identity for themselves, and facilitate a space for acting on their own behalf.
-The operational activities of the programme are designed around centralised clinical services, which are supported by a team of outreach workers who are all sex workers.
 DMSC is involved in crisis mitigation on behalf of its sex-worker members and has been taking steps to improve their immediate working conditions.
-They operate a helpline, mainly for seropositive sex workers and their families to help them cope with the social and psychological traumas associated with being HIV-positive.
-The collective is also involved in a variety of advocacy initiatives designed to articulate their rights as citizens.
+Check out their “Resources” section to learn about their publications, films, articles and posters.

 NNSW is a network of organisations led by sex workers and allies who are committed to sex worker rights.
 Visit their site to find out about the different sex workers’ rights organisations that are working in different regions throughout India.